Are you ready to make a serious commitment to fight training?

 - Are you prepared to commit to at least 2 lessons (of approximately 3 hours duration) per week at the airport?
 Flying is a use-it-or-loose-it skill.
 Keeping those skills fresh will help you become and stay a safe and competent pilot

 - Are you prepared to put in the range of $19,000 (depending on make/model) toward your training?
 Your aviation budget is something you should consider before you embark on your journey.
-Once you have your pilot’s license, will you have the funds to rent aircraft so you can continue to fly regularly?
+Once you have your pilot’s license, will you have the ability to rent aircraft so you can continue to fly regularly?
 Flight training should not be the cause of financial hardship.

 - Can you pass an aviation medical exam?

 - Are you prepared to spend a 3-4 hours each week doing home-study, which involves reading, watching video presentations and taking practice tests?

-- Are you confident that you can study for and pass a knowledge test?
+- Will you commit to study for and pass a knowledge test?

 - Are you at a place in your life where you have the energy and emotional capacity to take on a serious endeavor, like flying an airplane?
 In other words, are there other things going on in your life that may be very time-consuming and/or causing you a lot of stress?
 Is this a good time to be taking on something as demanding as flight training?